If your house is being eaten by termites, you want them to stop – right away.

 Many nests are impossible even for a trained pest eradicator to locate and access directly – only the foragers know where it is.
 So, pest eradication involves using the surface foragers to transport poisons back to the nest.
 How do these poisons work?

-The effect of termite eradication is to deliver a toxin which disrupts moulting – a vital step in the insect’s life cycle.
+The effect of termite eradication is to deliver a toxin that disrupts moulting – a vital step in the insect’s life cycle.
 As such, these toxins are harmless to humans and pets.

-- Dusts and powders placed in and around the active galleries.
+Dust and powders placed in and around the active galleries.
 Particles of poison are transmitted from termite to termite through grooming, eventually reaching the nest and the queen.
-The problem with this approach is that it can be very difficult to place the powder with sufficient precision that it provides and adequate dose, yet doesn’t disturb the gallery to the point where the termites simply abandon it for more promising territory.
+The problem with this approach is that it can be very difficult to place the powder with sufficient precision that it provides an adequate dose, yet doesn’t disturb the gallery to the point where the termites simply abandon it for more promising territory.

-Being easy pickings, baits will be favoured by foraging termites for as long as:
+Being easy pickings, termite baits will be favoured by foraging termites for as long as: